paymentwall/paymentwall-dotnet/README.md

 To open your merchant account and set up an project, you can [sign up here](http://paymentwall.com/signup/merchant?source=gh).

 #Installation
-It is recommended to use nuget for installing Paymentwall library.
-To install paymentwall, run the following command in the Package Manager Console
+We recommend to use NuGet for installing Paymentwall library.
+To install Paymentwall, please run the following command in the Package Manager Console
 ```
 PM> Install-Package Paymentwall
 ```